coder/vscode-coder/CONTRIBUTING.md

 ## Development

+> [!IMPORTANT]
+> Reasoning about networking gets really wonky trying to develop
+> this extension from a coder workspace.
+We currently recommend cloning the
+> repo locally

 1. Run `yarn watch` in the background.
 2. OPTIONAL: Compile the `coder` binary and place it in the equivalent of `os.tmpdir() + "/coder"`.
 If this is missing, it will download the binary